 1. Which guitar amp we used and where is it now?

 The guitar sound on the album is pretty heavy and it’s been noted in several reviews.
 While touring as the FOH sound engineer for COB in 1998–2002, I was lucky to hear Alexi Laiho play the guitar using a vast amount of amplifiers.
 No matter which amp he used, he always sounded like himself.
 So the unique sound comes mainly from his fingers.

 Back then I had the guitar amp of my co-worker Mr Jussi Jauhiainen at the studio; a 110 volt version of the Peavey 5150 mk1 tube head.
 That specific individual amp sounded amazing!
 Guitar players who got to play it loved the sound.
 And you can hear it on many of the sessions we did at Astia during that era.

 So we used Jussi’s guitar amp on Something Wild.
 The cabinet was most likely the Marshall 4×12″ that’s on the photo above.
 I had a Shure SM57 or SM58 microphone in front of the cabinet.

 But where did the amp end up during the years?
 The current owner is Mr Antti “Hyrde” Hyyrynen, the guitar playing vocalist of Stam1na band.
 You have heard this amp on all of the Stam1na albums as he recalls using it on the rhythm guitar recording.

 2. The unreleased track from the Something Wild session

 Did you know that we recorded and mixed an extra song for Something Wild that was never released?
 A very different version of the same song is on an old Inearthed demo.

-Back then I played guitar whenever possible and was highly honored when Alexi asked me to play a solo on that song.
-Who knows if there will come a day when the song that’s been hiding for over two decades will see the light of day and you’d finally get a chance to enjoy it too.
+Back then I played guitar whenever possible.
+And was highly honored when Alexi asked me to play a solo on that song.
+Who knows if there will come a day when the song that’s been hiding for over two decades will see the light of day.
+Then you’d finally get a chance to enjoy it too.